DeBrincat's 2nd goal lifts Blackhawks past Blues in OT

-CHICAGO (AP) - As a junior hockey phenom, Alex DeBrincat grabbed the attention of scouts as a natural goal scorer who could get open and finish.

-Now the 20-year-old Blackhawks forward is doing just that in the NHL.

-DeBrincat scored his second goal of the game and sixth this season with nine seconds left in overtime to lift Chicago to a 4-3 victory over the St. Louis Blues on Saturday night.
+CHICAGO (AP) - Alex DeBrincat scored his second goal of the game and sixth this season with nine seconds left in overtime to lift the Chicago Blackhawks to a 4-3 victory over the St. Louis Blues on Saturday night.

-Set up by Erik Gustafsson's pass across the crease, DeBrincat tapped the game-winner past Jake Allen from the right edge of the net after Patrick Kane, and then Artem Ansimov, controlled the puck deep in the St. Louis zone.
+Set up by Erik Gustafsson's pass across the crease, DeBrincat tapped the game-winner past Jake Allen from the right edge of the net after Patrick Kane controlled the puck deep in the St. Louis zone.

-"Everyone's making great plays, even on that last one," DeBrincat said. "(Gustafsson) made a great pass backdoor to me."

-DeBrincat, Chicago's emerging second-year star, also connected with 6:54 left in regulation to tie the game at 3.
-Open in the slot, he converted a centering pass from linemate Jonathan Toews after the Blues scored three straight goals to take the lead.
+DeBrincat, Chicago's emerging second-year star, connected from the slot with 6:54 left in regulation to tie the game at 3 after the Blues scored three straight goals to take the lead.

-"I'm getting pretty lucky right now," DeBrincat said.
-"Playing with Toews and (Dominik) Kahun, they're making great plays and getting me the puck."

 Brayden Schenn notched his first two goals this season as the Blues (1-1-2) rallied from an early two-goal deficit.
 David Perron also connected for St. Louis.